jbernhard/ebe-analysis/README.md

 ## Design

 * **Unix-style tools:**
-Each executable is a small Python script designed to gracefully accomplish a single task.

-* **Flexible input:**
-Executables read from stdin or files on disk.
-Compressed files (gzip/bzip2) are handled transparently.
+Executables behave like Unix stream processors (grep, sed, etc.), i.e. they read from stdin or files on disk and output to stdout.

-* **Output to stdout:**
-Results are printed to stdout as they are calculated.
-This allows the user to choose file names, pass through gzip/bz2, etc.  Executables can interface with each other via shell pipes.

 * **Modular worker classes:**
-Most of the real work occurs in the classes located in `lib/`.
+The real work occurs in the classes located in `lib/`.
 This makes it trivial to reuse functionality.

-* **Three fundamental classes:**
-  * Particle:  Each instance of this class corresponds to an actual particle.
-It stores physical properties.
-  * Event:  Stores a list of Particles and provides methods for calculating event-by-event observables.
-[This class is currently only partially implemented.]
-  * Batch:  Stores a list of Events and provides relevant methods.
-[This class is not currently implemented.]

-* **Standard particle information:**
+* **Lightweight particle format:**
-Each particle is represented by four quantities:  Monte Carlo ID, pT, phi, eta.
-This allows roughly a 75% reduction in size compared to raw UrQMD files.
+In "standard" format, each particle is represented by four quantities:  Monte Carlo ID, pT, phi, eta.
+This is roughly 75% smaller on disk than UrQMD files.

 * **Minimal dependencies:**
 Python 3 and numpy.